rust-lang/rust/doc/rust.md

 Calling the `file_descriptor` constructor function on an integer will produce a value with the `file_descriptor` type.
 Resource types have a noncopyable [type kind](#type-kinds), and thus may not be copied.
-It is guaranteed, barring drastic program termination that somehow prevents unwinding from taking place, that for each constucted resource value, the destructor will run once, when the value is disposed of.
-For stack-allocated values, this happens when the value goes out of scope.
+The semantics guarantee that for each constructed resources value, the destructor will run once: when the value is disposed of (barring drastic program termination that somehow prevents unwinding from taking place).
+For stack-allocated values, disposal happens when the value goes out of scope.
 For values in shared boxes, it happens when the reference count of the box reaches zero.